Quick start

 What should I double-check before trusting the answer?

-Variable bitrate, adaptive streaming, audio tracks, chat, metadata, retransmits, and platform processing can make real data use different.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Variable bitrate, adaptive streaming, audio tracks, subtitles, chat, metadata, retransmits, previews, and platform processing can make real data use different.
+Also check the selected mode, input format, encoding, and whether the text includes private keys, passwords, or sensitive data.

 Is bitrate the same as resolution?